USM Alger

-The club has one of Algeria's most prominent football charts, as it won the Algerian Ligue Professionnelle 1 8 times, the Algerian Cup 8 times and the Algerian Super Cup 2 times, Internationally, USM Alger has won the UAFA Club Championship once in 2013.
-The IFFHS ranks the USMA in the 18th place of the best African teams of the decade between 2001–2010.
+The club has one of Algeria's most prominent football records, as it won the Algerian Ligue Professionnelle 1 8 times, the Algerian Cup 9 times and the Algerian Super Cup 2 times.
+Internationally, USM Alger won the CAF Confederation Cup once in 2023, the CAF Super Cup in 2023 and the UAFA Club Championship once in 2013.
+The IFFHS ranks USMA in the 18th place of the best African teams of the decade between 2001–2010.
 USMA reached the final of the 2015 CAF Champions League but they lost to TP Mazembe.

-With the past of the Union Sportive Musulmane d'Alger (former name of the USMA), winner of the first 1962–63 Algerian Championnat National, the USMA is the postwar reference Algerian War).
-In one year, the club Algérois won the titles of Algeria championship and subsequently finalist of the Algerian Cup 1969.
+With the past of the Union Sportive Musulmane d'Alger (former name of the USMA), winner of the first 1962–63 Algerian Championnat National, USMA is the postwar reference Algerian War).
+In one year, the club Algérois won the Algerian championship and subsequently qualified for the finals of the Algerian Cup 1969.
 The club is going through a difficult period.
 The club is financially supported, as the USMA was bought in 2010.
-This privatization is accompanied by positive sporting results: solidly anchored in Ligue 1 since with the arrival of the Algerian investor Ali Haddad follows the title of champion of Algeria Of the Ligue 1 in 2014, the club regularly qualifies for the current African cups CAF Champions League or CAF Confederation Cup And realized 3 titles in 2 years championship-Algerian cup and Super Cup during the season 2013–2014.
+This privatization is accompanied by positive sporting results: solidly anchored in Ligue 1 since the arrival of the Algerian investor Ali Haddad, they won the Ligue 1 in 2014, and the club regularly qualifies for the current African cups CAF Champions League and CAF Confederation Cup.
+The USMA also realized 3 titles in 2 years championship-Algerian cup and Super Cup during the season 2013–2014.